KooperL/marketo-developer.en/help/soap-api/getleadactivity.md

 This function retrieves the activity history for a single lead identified by the provided key.
 You can specify which activity types you wish to be returned in the result.
 If you want all activity types, a blank value needs to be passed.
 For more than one activity type, pass in a list of activity types.
 When requesting multiple activities, the remaining count is not an accurate number, but should be treated as a flag which indicates that there are more activities when the remaining count > 0.

-A [stream position](/soap-api/stream-position.md) can be used to paginate through large result sets.
+A [stream position](stream-position.md) can be used to paginate through large result sets.

-The complete list of activity types can be found within the ActivityType enumeration located in the [SOAP API WSDL](/soap-api/#wsdl).

 ## Request